FrMod/Continuous-Control-with-DDPG/Report.md

 ## Results

 The raw and averaged score recorded during traning are reported below.
-The algorithm is capable of solving the environment in 160 episodes.
+The algorithm is capable of solving the environment in approximately 160 episodes.

 ![scores.png](scores.png)